If you’re preparing for a sales interview and are asking yourself these things:

-I talk to many salespeople who actually don’t do much (if anything) to get a feel for the company’s world before they interview.
+I talk to many salespeople and sales leaders who actually don’t do much (if anything) to get a feel for the company’s world before they interview.

 After all, you wouldn’t do that on a sales call and expect to be successful… the same should be true here.